(Updated as of June 10th, 2021)

 - Milestones for Prioritizing PCI Compliance Efforts

 If you're looking for a way to easily build, manage and report your cybersecurity program based on PCI DSS or 12+ other standards, Apptega can help.
-Our solution helps you simplify the complexity of PCI DSS, eliminating spreadsheets so you can easily document and report on your organization’s change and configuration management as part of its overall plan.
-Plus, with Apptega's Harmony solution, you can see how your PCI controls overlap other frameworks you are required to follow like ISO 27001, SOC 2, NIST, HIPAA, GDPR, CCPA and more.
+Watch this short video demo to learn how you can simplify the complexity of PCI DSS and easily document and report on your organization’s change and configuration management as part of its overall plan.